Events, birthdays and anniversaries for 9 July

 1191: Richard I, the Lionheart, married Berengaria, reputed to be extremely ugly.
 Although Queen, she never set foot on English soil.

-1540: Henry VIII divorced Anne of Cleves, his fourth wife who was nicknamed The Flanders Mare, after six months of marriage.
+1540: Henry VIII divorced Anne of Cleves, nicknamed The Flanders Mare, and his fourth wife, after six months of marriage.

 1867: Queen’s Park Football Club was formed, the first senior club in Scotland.

 1872: The first doughnut cutter was patented in America by John Blondel.
 A sea captain, he is said to have invented the hole so that he could slip the doughnut over the handle of the ship’s wheel and enjoy his snack while steering.

 1877: Wimbledon staged its first lawn tennis championship at its original site in Worple Road, London.

 1882: Royal Navy bombarded Alexandria, Egypt.

 1910: A stone tablet describing the fall of Jerusalem was discovered by archaeologists in Egypt.

 1917: HMS Vanguard blew up in Scapa Flow with the loss of more than 800men.